 The first change was his name!
 Terry was a very fashionable name at the time of his birth - remember Adam Faith and Matt Monro - they were both Terrys! – but to lessen the confusion with Jerry Lee Lewis Terry Lewis decided to change his name to ‘Mark' and ‘Wynter' came out of the phone book.
-And so the newly named Mark Wynter made his first major public appearance at a charity bash in Cheshunt , thrown by local hero Cliff Richard, with his newly formed backing group called “The Snowdrifts.”
+And so the newly named Mark Wynter made his first major public appearance at a charity bash in Cheshunt thrown by local hero Cliff Richard, with his newly formed backing group called “The Snowdrifts.”

 Mark's “Snowdrifts” failed to settle and were a seasonal affair lasting only three months, but Mark enjoyed a meteoric rise to fame during his first year in showbiz.
 The rave reviews from Mark's first London cabaret dates at the Blue Angel in June 1960 led to impresario Harold Fielding offering him his first Summer Season in Bournemouth and radio and television appearances followed along with his first recording contract with Decca Records.
-The picture on the left is from Mark's first ever photo session shot by Brian Tufano [who went on to be a very successful cinematographer on BLADE RUNNER, TRAINSPOTTING, EAST IS EAST and BILLY ELLIOTT.]
+The picture on the left is from Mark's first ever photo session shot by Brian Tufano who went on to be a very successful cinematographer on BLADE RUNNER, TRAINSPOTTING, EAST IS EAST and BILLY ELLIOTT.

 The May 1960 issue of REVEILLE carried a ringing endorsement from the King himself - Elvis Presley – “I know one of your best new ballad boys is a kid called Mark Wynter.”

-1961 was a big year for 18 year old Mark as he appeared on UK package tours alongside visiting US heavyweights like Jimmy Jones and Gene Vincent and was voted ‘Most Promising Newcomer' in the New Musical Express.
+1961 was a big year for 18 year old Mark as he appeared on UK package tours alongside visiting US hit recording artists, Jimmy Jones and Gene Vincent .Mark was voted ‘Most Promising Newcomer' in the New Musical Express.
 The silver cup award was presented by American star Connie Francis.

 Also during 1961 Mark toured Australia , twice, where he made a simply enormous impact that included his own hour long TV spectacular, EXCLUSIVELY YOURS.
 The colour pictures below show Mark arriving in Australia and greeting fans.

 Mark ended 1961 playing his first pantomime – Cole Porter's ALADDIN.
 Cliff Richard was one of the friends who came to watch the show.
-Rolf Harris below.

 The only fly in the ointment was that his latest single ANGEL TALK hadn't shown up in the charts despite Mark having plugged it on TV shows like THANK YOUR LUCKY STARS and STAR TIME and this led to Mark changing labels and entering into the most commercially successful phase of his recording career.

 Pye records ambitious young A&R man Tony Hatch had heard a great new American song VENUS IN BLUE JEANS written by the Brill Building team of Howard Greenfield and Jack Keller and was looking for the right teenage voice to record it.
 He knew who he wanted, Mark Wynter and so Mark moved to Pye records, recorded VENUS IN BLUE JEANS and by October 1962 it was in the Top 10, peaking at No 4, giving him his biggest hit and winning his first Silver Disc.

 Mark spent his 19th birthday in Tahiti , pictured right.
-The autumn/winter of 1962/63 was a hectic time for Mark what with his 13-week BBC series IT'S MARK TIME, a hugely successful UK package tour, THE MAMMOUTH STAR SHOW OF 62 with Billy Fury, Joe Brown, Marty Wilde and Jimmy Justice and filming JUST FOR FUN.
+The autumn/winter of 1962/63 was a hectic time for Mark what with his 13-week BBC series IT'S MARK TIME, a hugely successful UK package tour, THE MAMMOUTH STAR SHOW OF 62 with Billy Fury, Joe Brown, Marty Wilde and Jimmy Justice, and filming JUST FOR FUN.